 Get Rid of Shoulder Pain Today!

 It can show up as a result of an injury, making you feel as if your shoulder is immobile.
 The severity can range from the temporary discomfort of a pulled muscle to the agonizing bone-on-bone friction of arthritis.
-Whatever the case may be, ReQuest Physical Therapy is dedicated to offering you natural pain management modalities.
+Whatever the case may be, we are dedicated to helping you regain your full range of motion and strength to perform functional activities.

 Why do I have shoulder pain?

 Fluid-filled sacs called bursae also protect the tendons from rubbing against the bones.
-Tendons attach the bones in the shoulder to a set of bones, known as the rotator cuff.
-If something goes wrong with the intricacies that make up the mechanical interplay of the shoulder, pain can result.
+Tendons attach the bones in the shoulder to a set of muscles, known as the rotator cuff.
+Injury to one of the structures of the shoulder joint can lead to decreases in function due to the complex relationships needed to maintain mobility and stability.

 The type of pain you feel in your shoulder can vary, depending on what is causing it.
 Pain from impingement, for example, typically occurs as you raise your arm up, and begins at a certain point in the range of motion.
-Pain resulting from a degenerated shoulder may create persistent aches every time you move your arm in certain directions.
-Acute injuries can result in sudden and intense pains that make it impossible for you to move your shoulder at all.
+Shoulder pain resulting from the normal aging process may create persistent aches every time you move your arm in certain directions.
+Acute injuries can result in sudden and intense pain that makes it impossible for you to move your shoulder at all.

 The most common cause of shoulder injuries…

 Your rotator cuff includes the muscles and tendons surrounding your shoulder joint.
-Sometimes, the rotator cuff can become torn or injured, due to repetitive overhead motions performed in sports (such as tennis) or jobs (such as carpentry.)
-Those who experience rotator cuff injuries or “torn shoulders” generally report a dull ache deep in their shoulder, arm weakness, difficulty reaching behind their backs, and disturbed sleep due to pain.
-At ReQuest Physical Therapy, our natural and non-invasive methods can help relieve your shoulder pain and heal your rotator cuff injury.
+Sometimes, the rotator cuff can become torn or injured, due to repetitive overhead motions performed in sports (such as tennis) or jobs (such as carpentry).
+Those who experience rotator cuff tears generally report a dull ache deep in their shoulder, arm weakness, difficulty reaching behind their back, and inability to sleep on the painful side.
+Our physical therapists and physical therapy assistants partner with you to create a treatment plan using non-invasive methods to help relieve your shoulder pain and improve your quality of life.

-At ReQuest Physical Therapy, we will conduct a physical evaluation and diagnostic tests to determine if you do indeed have a rotator cuff tear, and we will design a personalized treatment plan based on the needs of your diagnosis.
+Our physical therapists will conduct a thorough examination to determine if you do have a rotator cuff tear or another shoulder injury, and we will design a personalized treatment plan based on the needs of your diagnosis.

 Do you have one of these conditions?